-After repotting a bare-root adenium received via shipping services, growers sometimes experience a softened caudex or falling yellow leaves on their plant a little after.
+After repotting a bare-root adenium received via shipping services, growers sometimes experience a softened caudex or falling yellow leaves on their plants.
 Others often ask when can we graft it or water it?

 Together, let's see the steps on how to care for your adenium after their excitedly-awaited arrival.

 Unpacking the Desert Rose

 Usually when you buy desert roses, growers ship them bare-root and wrap them in hay or newspaper for protection.
-If you get them from Maria's Garden, you may get them in a little box like this:
+If you get them from Maria's Garden, you may receive them in a little box like this:

 It is preferable to do the unpacking outside, because sometimes the dirt left on the roots could create a mess in the house, which your housemates may not like.
 Other types of packaging you may see are:

 In certain cases, if the shipping service has done a good job, then our babies will look fine and healthy.
 In other cases, there may be some issues that we can step in and help.

 As you take the plants out, you may see some dry-er yellow leaves on the branches.
 On a gentle touch, these may fall off.
 As the plants are packed inside a dark box without much sunlight (and water) for some days, leaves may gradually drop off to conserve energy for the plant's survival.
 With less light means there will be less/fewer leaves.
 This happens but it is not a totally big deal as the leaves will grow back again.

 In other cases, as you can see above, some parts of the plant may have been bruised.
 The bruised parts are often in a darker color than the rest of the plant bark (like a bruise on your knees).
 Touching that darker part feels a bit softer than the rest.
 If it's not too severely bruised, we could let the plant self-heal.